kirillzyusko/react-native-keyboard-controller/docs/docs/api/keyboard-controller-view.md

 ### `enabled`

 A boolean prop indicating whether the view is active or not.
-If it's enabled it moves application in [edge-to-edge](https://developer.android.com/training/gestures/edge-to-edge) on Android, setup keyboard callbacks.
-When disabled - moves app away from [edge-to-edge](https://developer.android.com/training/gestures/edge-to-edge), removes keyboard listeners.
+If it's `true` then it moves application to [edge-to-edge](https://developer.android.com/training/gestures/edge-to-edge) mode on Android and setup keyboard callbacks.
+When `false` - moves app away from [edge-to-edge](https://developer.android.com/training/gestures/edge-to-edge) and removes keyboard listeners.